OSM Mission and Background

 OSM Mission: To build a strong community of classical music lovers of all ages and make a positive impact on the quality of people’s lives.
 To nurture young people, OSM involves children and teens at our orchestra concerts as volunteers, audience goers, and performers and holds engaging musical outreach programs at local schools and community centers.
 To serve the community at large, OSM creates and shares life-enriching experiences through accessible, educational and inspirational live performances of classical music.

-Background: Founded in the Fall of 2012, OSM performs four full orchestra concerts per year.
-The orchestra keeps its musical programming varied, presenting both standard repertoire and less-traditional works, and introducing culturally-diverse composers and soloists as well as new and exciting contemporary pieces.
+OSM performs several full orchestra concerts per year and keeps its musical programming varied, presenting both standard repertoire and less-traditional works, and introducing culturally-diverse composers and soloists as well as new and exciting contemporary pieces.

 OSM Educational Talks and Performances at Local Schools